bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 2) Interactive-mode: where the user can enter into the container use it like an operating systems

-<br/><br/>In this tutorial, we will be using Singularity to run MetaPro commands in interactive mode.
+<br/><br/>In this tutorial, we will be using Singularity in interactive mode to run MetaPro commands.

 Download and create the MetaPro image: _(this has already been done for you)_